m0loch/fifteen-puzzle/README.md

 ## Work that still needs to be done
 1. creation of the initial, randomized state
     - shuffle box + parity check
-2. win condition
+2. win screen

-## Note
+## Notes
-Given the way the grid is built, animating the moves seems unfeasible
+Given the way the grid is built, animating the moves seems unfeasible.